 So far, these tactics have been an effective way around paid PPC marketing, but more importantly, they represent a well-rounded, integrated marketing approach all types of companies should be re-looking into.

 PPC is coming — we may have to wait until legalization spreads and the business matures — but it’s definitely on the way.

-if you’re in the cannabis or a cannabis-related business, get ready to build your content and lead-generation apparatus just like all the other “mainstream” businesses and global corporations do.
+if you’re in the cannabis or a cannabis-related business, get ready to build your content and lead-generation apparatus just like all the other “mainstream” businesses, lifestyle media, and global corporations do.

 Cannabis entrepreneurs and venture capitalists are preparing for the business floodgates to open any day now — we should all be prepared too.